National COVID-19 studies supported by Cambridge

 UKOSS: Pandemic Influenza in Pregnancy.
 This NIHR supported study is a national study of women hospitalised with confirmed COVID-19 in pregnancy.
 The study will use the UK Obstetric Surveillance System (UKOSS) to collect information about all pregnant women admitted to hospital who are confirmed to have the virus infection to better understand how common the infection is in pregnant women, what treatment they were given and the outcomes of COVID-19 in pregnancy.
 The data will be used to identify factors associated with better outcomes for women and their babies in COVID-19 infection, to inform ongoing guidance for women and maternity staff in response to the pandemic.
 UKOSS is led by Professor Marian Knight, from the National Perinatal Epidemiology Unit, University of Oxford.

-COVID-19 Phase II/III Vaccine Study (COV002) CUH are working with Cambridge and Peterborough NHS Foundation Trust (CPFT) and the Royal Papworth Hospital on a UK clinical trial led by the University of Oxford, which aims to trial a candidate vaccine called ChAdOx1 nCoV-19.
+COVID-19 Phase II/III Vaccine Study (COV002).
+CUH are working with Cambridge and Peterborough NHS Foundation Trust (CPFT) and the Royal Papworth Hospital on a UK clinical trial led by the University of Oxford, which aims to trial a candidate vaccine called ChAdOx1 nCoV-19.
 This trial is recruiting healthcare staff from participating hospitals who are working in clinical or patient-facing areas, are over 18 years old and are in good health.
-Further information for interested staff can be found here or by email.
+Staff who are interested can email to find out more.

 COVID-19 Research for healthy volunteers and those with mild symptoms